python/cpython/Doc/library/pathlib.rst

-   Users may wish to test the result with :meth:`~PurePath.is_absolute` and reject relative paths, as these are not portable across processes with differing working directories.
+   Users may wish to test the result with :meth:`~PurePath.is_absolute` and reject relative paths, as these are not portable across processes with different working directories.

-   :func:`os.fsdecode` is used to decode percent-escaped byte sequences, and so file URIs are not portable across machines with differing :ref:`filesystem encodings <filesystem-encoding>`.
+   :func:`os.fsdecode` is used to decode percent-escaped byte sequences, and so file URIs are not portable across machines with different :ref:`filesystem encodings <filesystem-encoding>`.

    .. versionadded:: 3.13